rabbitgrowth/xword-vim/README.md

 ![Screenshot](screenshot.png)

-xword-vim is a terminal interface with Vim-like keybindings for solving crossword puzzles.
+xword-vim is a terminal interface for solving crossword puzzles with Vim-like keybindings.

 It is a work in progress.